rkhachatryan/flink/docs/content/docs/ops/state/state_backends.md

 state.backend.local-recovery: false
 ```

+To avoid delays in checkpoints caused by spikes in state deletion after materialization, you'll probably want to:

+- increase 'execution.checkpointing.async-delete-batch-size' (default: 1)
+- increase 'jobmanager.io-pool.size' (default: number of cores)

 Please refer to the [configuration section]({{< ref "docs/deployment/config#state-changelog-options" >}}) for other options.

 Changelog can also be enabled or disabled per job programmatically: